-Can Pilates benefit Stroke Patients?
+How Pilates can benefit Stroke Patients

-Can Yoga benefit Stroke Patients?
+How Yoga can benefit Stroke Patients

 - The discovery was made when a team from Indiana University tested the benefits of yoga among 47 chronic stroke survivors.
 Participants had experienced a stroke six months or more prior to the trial and were divided into three groups.
 One group had twice-weekly sessions for eight weeks, another had two sessions per week and a relaxation recording to use three times a week, while the third group had no rehabilitation at all.

-Can Rehabilitation benefit Stroke Patients?
+How Rehabilitation can benefit Stroke Patients